shay-o/analytics-2.0-apis/data-insertion.md

 # Overview

-The Data Insertion API supports HTTP POST and HTTP GET for submitting data to Adobe Experience Cloud servers.
+The Data Insertion API supports HTTP POST for submitting JSON-formatted data to Adobe Experience Cloud servers.
+HTTP GET method and XML formatting are supported by Data Insertion API 1.4 but not API 2.0.
+We recommend using Data Insertion API 2.0 for any new implementations.

 The Data Insertion API provides a mechanism for server-side data collection and submission to Experience Cloud servers.
 Instead of using JavaScript beacons on each Web page to transmit visitor data to Experience Cloud servers, server-side data collection collects data based solely on Web browser requests and Web server responses.

 While this data capture method cannot capture all data that is available via page-based beacons, it provides valuable insight into user activity on your Web pages without the overhead associated with attaching a JavaScript beacon to every Web page.

 **Note**: Data Insertion API and Bulk Data Insertion API are both methods to submit server-side collection data to Adobe Analytics.
 Data Insertion API calls are made one event at a time.
 Bulk Data Insertion API accepts CSV formatted files containing event data, one event per row.
-If you are working on a new implementation of server-side collection, we recommend using Bulk Data Insertion API.

 # Data Insertion Process
 The Data Insertion API supports HTTP POST for submitting data to Adobe Experience Cloud servers.